ajuelosemmanuel/URH-to-wav/README.md

 Script that turns a .complex file from URH (Universal Radio Hacker) to a .wav file

+The point of this script is to get "listen-able" audio from a radio recording.

 PS : two audio files are created - one has Butterworth filtering and the other hasn't.
 You can differenciate those by the name (one has "filt" in it).

 ## Installation